leolijan/Casino/README.md

 In addition, built-in modules such as "fs" and "readline" are also used to handle flat files and user input.

+# Installation of bcrypt
+Write in the terminal "npm install bcrypt" then write "npm install @types/bcrypt --save-dev".
+If you still have problems running the program, write "npm  uninstall bcrypt" and then "npm install bcrypt".

 # Startup
 To start the casino program all of the TypeScript files needs to be compiled to Javascript.
 This can be done by using the tool Node.js.
 Then use the